 FRUITS, NUTS & BERRIES

 Our fruits, nuts and berries are primarily growing in the Food Forest.
 We look forward to decades of delicious bountiful community harvests as our Food Forest matures.
 We have planted many varieties of apples, pears, plums, cherries, other stone fruits, hazelnuts and myriad interesting berries (goji, seabuckthorn, saskatoons, elderberries, etc) in addition to the usual strawberries and blueberries.

 We are developing a longterm permaculture-type planting called a Food Forest.
-This is a planned installation of five large concentric circles of fruiting trees and shrubs, which create a microclimate of warmth at the center, increasing by one whole USDA climate zone in the center.
-This area is approximately two+ acres, and also is the site of the vineyard and many rows of lavender.
+This is a planned installation of five large concentric circles of fruiting trees and shrubs, which create a microclimate of warmth at the center, increasing by one whole USDA climate zone in the center when the trees mature.
+This area is approximately two+ acres, and also is the site of the early-stage vineyard and many rows of lavender.
 Our honeybees also live in the Food Forest, where they are protected from our neighboring bears.
 We look forward to the mature groves and the bounty of their harvest in the years to come.

-Diligent research over decades of dinners has resulted in us planting several varieties of cold-hardy grapevines in hopes of a young vineyard.
+Diligent research over decades of dinners has resulted in us planting several varieties of cold-hardy grapevines in hopes of a future productive vineyard.
 Grape varietals include: La Crescent, Frontenac Gris, and Marquette.
 Stay tuned ...

 We currently have two 30' geodomes on the farm.
 One is a heated Growing Spaces greenhouse dome, used year-round for winter edible flowers and greens.
 The other is a simple open-air shelter that the chickens adore.
 It is said that the beneficial Torus-field energy effect of the geodesic dome structure creates superior egg taste and plant growth.